 A Status Report is the most comprehensive of the three.
 It consists of all the information about the ongoing project and ensures that all the stakeholders and other parties involved in the project have a clear understanding of where the project is at right now and where is it headed.

-Status Reports in Project Controls is important for a lot of things, mostly because of the fact that it ensures that all of the relevant parties are informed about the decisions and other metrics like costs, blockers, risks, and timing.
+Status Report is important for a lot of things, mostly because of the fact that it ensures that all of the relevant parties are informed about the decisions and other metrics like costs, blockers, risks, and timing.
 Having a regular meet-up session will keep the clients happy and in the loop that will ease off the tension in tough conversations.

 A generic Status Report should consist of the following things: